 One of the prime advantages of farmland is its ability to store value and appreciate over time.

 While there may be fluctuations in the price of farmland during small periods of time, over long periods of time the value has increased greatly.
-AcreTrader purposefully offers assets with longer holding periods to take advantage of this feature of farmland.
+AcreTrader purposely offers investments with longer holding periods to take advantage of this feature of farmland.

-That said, AcreTrader does understand that investors need the ability to get money out of an investment.
+All this said, sometimes you just need to get your money out of an investment.

-Many factors can contribute to risk during a farm recession; however if investments are made with the factors above in mind, investors can help protect themselves during hard times.
+Many factors can contribute to risk in farmland investments.
+However, if investments are made with these factors in mind, investors can help protect themselves during hard times.